laraiyeo/laraiyeo.github.io/README.md

   - For F1: Browse completed races with race winners, podium finishers, and championship points earned

 - **Team Tracker**
-  - All 30 teams shown at once for MLB and NBA, all 13 teams shown at once for WNBA and all 32 teams shown at once for NHL
+  - All 30 teams shown at once for MLB and NBA, all 13 teams shown at once for WNBA, all 32 teams shown at once for NHL and NFL
   - Includes all teams from Premier League, La Liga, Bundesliga, Serie A and Ligue 1.
 For UEFA, it includes teams currently in Champions League, Europa League and Europa Conference League
   - See each team's game status
   - Click on a team logo to get a unique URL for OBS
   - For F1: All 10 constructor teams displayed with official 2025 car liveries, team colors, driver lineups, championship positions, and detailed statistics including points, wins, and gap to championship leader.
 Full OBS integration with individual team overlays for streaming.

 - **Comprehensive Team Search & Dashboard**
-  - Universal Team Search: Dedicated search pages for all sports (MLB, NHL, NBA, WNBA, Soccer) allowing users to find any team across leagues
+  - Universal Team Search: Dedicated search pages for all sports (MLB, NHL, NBA, NFL, WNBA, Soccer) allowing users to find any team across leagues
   - Individual Team Pages: Complete team dashboards accessible through search results with comprehensive team information
   - Current Game Display: Shows today's game if scheduled, or next upcoming game with proper date adjustment logic for each sport
   - Recent Match History: Paginated view of completed games with customizable date range selection and win/loss indicators
   - Upcoming Schedule: Next 5 scheduled games with dates, opponents, and venue information
-  - Team Statistics: Real-time season stats including sport-specific metrics (offensive/pitching for MLB, goals/assists for NHL, etc.)
+  - Team Statistics: Real-time season stats including sport-specific metrics (offensive/pitching for MLB, goals/assists for NHL, passing/rushing/receiving for NFL, etc.)
   - Current Standings: Team's position in division/conference with record, win percentage, and relevant league standings
   - Complete Player Roster: Searchable, paginated roster with player positions and jersey numbers for all sports
   - Detailed Player Statistics: Click any player to view comprehensive stats with **league rankings for each statistic**
-    - Player Performance Rankings: Each player stat shows their ranking among all league players (e.g., "#15 in MLB" for home runs)
+    - Player Performance Rankings: Each player stat shows their ranking among all league players (e.g., "#15 in NFL" for passing yards)
     - Smart Position Detection:
       - MLB: Automatically displays hitting stats for position players and pitching stats for pitchers
+      - NFL: Shows position-specific stats (passing for QBs, rushing for RBs, receiving for WRs/TEs, defensive stats for defenders)
       - Soccer: Only allows for comparison of goalie vs goalie and field vs field
       - NHL: Shows goaltending stats for goalies and skater stats for forwards/defensemen
       - NBA/WNBA: Displays comprehensive basketball statistics for all positions
-    - Position-Specific Comparisons: Players can only be compared with compatible positions (goalies vs goalies, pitchers vs pitchers, etc.)
+    - Position-Specific Comparisons: Players can only be compared with compatible positions (goalies vs goalies, pitchers vs pitchers, quarterbacks vs quarterbacks, etc.)
     - Quality Filtering: Rankings only include players with meaningful playing time
-    - Advanced Metrics: Sport-specific advanced statistics (OPS/WHIP for MLB, +/- for NHL, PER for NBA, etc.)
+    - Advanced Metrics: Sport-specific advanced statistics (OPS/WHIP for MLB, passer rating for NFL QBs, +/- for NHL, PER for NBA, etc.)
   - League-Wide Player Search & Comparison:
     - Cross-Team Player Search: Search through complete rosters of all teams within each sport with real-time filtering
     - Advanced Player Comparison: Side-by-side statistical comparison of any two compatible players with comprehensive season stats